-In most cases like this, the disabled spouse only moves to a nursing home after the family has done everything in its power to care of him at home.
-There’s a bit of a conflict of interest if the healthy spouse acting under a durable power of attorney transfers her husband’s assets to herself, but (again, in most cases) we assume that it would be his wish if he were competent to protect the financial security of his spouse and family.
-Where this becomes more fraught is in second marriages or where there’s clear conflict between the spouses.
-For instance, the ill spouse may be refusing to move to the nursing home.
-Then the attorney may need to assess whether this objection is reasonable or rather a part of the dementia.
-Ideally, both spouses would be represented by separate counsel, but few clients have the resources or patience to take that step.
-However, in the case of second marriages separate counsel is generally necessary despite the increased cost.
+In most cases like this, the disabled spouse only moves to a nursing home after the family has done everything in its power to care for him at home.
+There’s a bit of a conflict of interest if the healthy spouse, acting under a durable power of attorney, transfers her husband’s assets to herself, but (again, in most cases) we assume that it would be his wish, if he were competent, to protect the financial security of his spouse and family.